OCHA-DAP/hdx-scraper-template/README.md

 environment variables are needed.
 An example is shown below the heading "Text for Scraper's README.md below"

-It is a good idea to set up [Travis](https://travis-ci.com/) for running tests on check in (using the Travis website's simple UI) and to set up [coveralls](https://coveralls.io/) in the website UI to ensure that tests cover the majority of your code.
+It is a good idea to set up GitHub Actions for running tests on check in (using the run-python-tests.yml and the GitHub Actions UI to set up any secrets) and to set up [coveralls](https://coveralls.io/) in the website UI to ensure that tests cover the majority of your code.

 It is very helpful to comment your code appropriately especially things that you think might